unahouExosite/docs/exositeready/gwe/getting_started.md

     scp GatewayEngine.v1-1-2.tar.gz <USER>@<GATEWAY_IP>:/opt
     ```

-    At this point, you have downloaded the latest release of Gateway Engine and copied it to your gateway.
+    At this point, you have downloaded the latest release of GWE and copied it to your gateway.

-3. Run this command to untar the release package and install Gateway
-    Engine onto your gateway:
+3. Run this command to untar the release package and install GWE onto your gateway:

     ```
     ssh <USER>@<GATEWAY_IP> "cd /opt